 2017 Saw Several Attacks on Your Civil Justice Protections

-Posted by PKSD Law Firm on Dec 11, 2017 in Personal Injury News
+Posted by PKSD Law Firm on December 11, 2017 in Personal Injury

 The December issue of the PKSD newsletter, You Should Know, usually focuses on some of the greatest victories for civil justice in the past year.
 However, for the December 2017 edition, we focused on the unprecedented number of attacks on your civil justice protections, in the form of rule changes and legislation.